 "If she is, God forbid that she should suffer as guilty.
-She is to be tried today, and I hope, I sincerely hope, that she will be acquitted."
+She is to be tried to-day, and I hope, I sincerely hope, that she will be acquitted."

 This speech calmed me.
 I was firmly convinced in my own mind that Justine, and indeed every human being, was guiltless of this murder.
-I had no fear, therefore, that any circumstantial evidence could be brought forward strong enough to convict her.
-My tale was not one to announce publicly; its astounding horror would be looked upon as madness by the vulgar.
-Did any one indeed exist, except I, the creator, who would believe, unless his senses convinced him, in the existence of the living monument of presumption and rash ignorance which I had let loose upon the world?
+I had no fear, therefore, that any circumstantial evidence could be brought forward strong enough to convict her; and, in this assurance, I calmed myself, expecting the trial with eagerness, but without prognosticating an evil result.

 We were soon joined by Elizabeth.
-Time had altered her since I last beheld her; it had endowed her with loveliness surpassing the beauty of her childish years.
-There was the same candour, the same vivacity, but it was allied to an expression more full of sensibility and intellect.
+Time had made great alterations in her form since I had last beheld her.
+Six years before she had been a pretty, good-humoured girl, whom every one loved and caressed.
+She was now a woman in stature and expression of countenance, which was uncommonly lovely.
+An open and capacious forehead gave indications of a good understanding, joined to great frankness of disposition.
+Her eyes were hazel, and expressive of mildness, now through recent affliction allied to sadness.
+Her hair was of a rich, dark auburn, her complexion fair, and her figure slight and graceful.
 She welcomed me with the greatest affection.
 "Your arrival, my dear cousin," said she, "fills me with hope.
 You perhaps will find some means to justify my poor guiltless Justine.
 Alas! who is safe, if she be convicted of crime?
 I rely on her innocence as certainly as I do upon my own.
 Our misfortune is doubly hard to us; we have not only lost that lovely darling boy, but this poor girl, whom I sincerely love, is to be torn away by even a worse fate.
 If she is condemned, I never shall know joy more.
 But she will not, I am sure she will not; and then I shall be happy again, even after the sad death of my little William."